Package Leaflet: Information for the User

 Mometasone furoate

-Read this label carefully before starting to use this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-6. Contents of the package and additional information
+Contents of the pack

 What is Nasonex?

-Nasonex nasal spray contains mometasone furoate, a medication that belongs to a group of medicines called corticosteroids.
+Nasonex nasal spray contains mometasone furoate, a medicine that belongs to a group of medicines called corticosteroids.
 When mometasone furoate is sprayed into the nose, it can help to relieve inflammation (swelling and irritation of the nose), sneezing, itching, and nasal congestion or runny nose.

 What is Nasonex used for?